rweather/litton-tools/doc/assembler-low-level.md

     temp:
         DW 0

+The code can be made shorter using <tt>XC</tt> to save the return address in a scratchpad register by exchanging it with A:

+        JM label
+        ...
+    label:
+        XC 7
+        ...
+        JU 7

 Alternatively, the <tt>JUMP TO A</tt> instruction <tt>JA</tt> can be used.
 On entry to the subroutine, shift the value left by 8 bits (<tt>BLS 8</tt>) and store it into a scratchpad register or other temporary memory location.